External examination FAQs

 EEs, law practices and approved barristers' clerks will be contacted directly to inform them of the end of trust examination year requirements.
 The trust examination year requirements via LSB Online open on Tuesday 4 April 2023.

 The Board has produced several resources to assist External Examiners when completing an external examination.

-Visit the Resources for External Examiners page for frequently asked questions and a video presentation about completing external examinations.
+Visit the Resources for External Examiners page for frequently asked questions, and our Canaries in the Coal Mine video presentation providing guidance for completing external examinations.

 Examination on ceasing to be authorised to receive trust money